day8/re-frame/docs/Testing.md

   3. check the hiccup structure for correctness.

 Continuing on, in a second phase you could then:

   5. change the value in `app-db`  (which will cause the subscription to fire)
   6. call view functions again (hiccup returned).
-  7. check that the hiccup
+  7. check the new hiccup for correctness

 Which is all possible, if a little messy.

 ## View Functions - Part 2B

-There is a very pragmatic method available to handle the impurity: use `with-redefs` to stub out `subscribe`.
+There is a pragmatic method available to handle the impurity: use `with-redefs` to stub out `subscribe`.
 Like this:
 ```clj
 (defn subscription-stub [x]